tarikuamisganaw/fine-tune/documentation.md

 **1.** **Scalability**

-Efficiently training and fine-tuning larger models remains a key challenge due to increasing data and computational demands.
-Researchers are exploring several strategies:
+As the demand for larger models grows, efficiently training and fine-tuning these systems presents significant challenges related to data volume and computational resources.
+Researchers are actively exploring various strategies to address these issues:

 ● Data Augmentation: Generating diverse data from existing sources.